Fast Non-Bayesian Poisson Factorization for Implicit-Feedback Recommendations: Sparse Poisson regression

-This is a convex optimization problem, but as other works have found out (\cite{cmp}), it cannot be solved through typical methods like L-BFGS-B (\cite{lbfgs}) that rely on assumptions such as Lipschitz continuity.
+This is a convex optimization problem, but as others have found out (\cite{cmp}), it cannot be solved through typical methods like L-BFGS-B (\cite{lbfgs}) that rely on assumptions such as Lipschitz continuity or smoothness.

 Back to the matrix factorization case, if we adopt Poisson loss (negative likelihood plus a constant) and consider one of the matrices to be fixed, the optimal values for each vector of latent factors in matrices $\mathbf{A}$ and $\mathbf{B}$ are the solution of a Poisson regression problem in which $\mathbf{a}_i$ are the rows of the matrix that was fixed, and $b_i$ are the entries for the corresponding row (for users) or column (for items) in the interactions matrix $\mathbf{X}$.
-From the formula above, it can be seen that Poisson loss can be calculated without ever iterating through the non-zero values (their contribution is obtained through $\mathbf{s}$), which is very convenient and efficient in the implicit-feedback case as most of the entries will indeed be zero, and as will be shown later, such loss can be optimized just as efficiently.
+From the formula above, it can be seen that Poisson loss can be calculated without ever iterating through the non-zero values (their contribution is obtained through $\mathbf{s}$), which is very convenient and efficient in the implicit-feedback case as most of the entries will indeed be zero.